Taking multiple loans: How many personal loans can you have at once?

 It is generally not recommended to take multiple loans unless absolutely necessary.

 If you have multiple loans to manage, are still able to repay them, but are struggling with juggling the different repayment dates, you can consider taking a debt consolidation loan.
-It is a debt refinancing option, in which you can consolidate all loans into a single one managed by a single financial institution.
+It is a debt refinancing option in which you can consolidate all loans into a single one managed by a single financial institution.

-This will help reduce your risks of late repayment, and taking this will not affect your ability to take up more loans in future.
+This will help reduce your risks of late repayment, and taking this will not affect your ability to take up more loans in the future.

 Managing multiple loans?